 THE DARKEST HOUR

 The Darkest Hour is a US-Russian co-production that has been made in conjunction with the Bazelevs production company of Timur Bekmambetov.
 Bekmambetov made a big international noise a few years ago as director of Night Watch (2004) and its sequel Day Watch (2006), before going onto the US to make Wanted (2008) and Abraham Lincoln, Vampire Hunter (2012), as well as having produced 9 (2009), Apollo 18 (2011), Unfriended/Cybernatural (2014) and Hardcore Henry (2015).
 The director of The Darkest Hour is Chris Gorak, an American production designer and art director who had previously made only one film with Right at Your Door (2006) about the detonation of a dirty bomb in L.A., which had him listed at the time as one of the most promising new directors.
 The script comes from Leslie Bohem who also wrote The Horror Show (1989), A Nightmare on Elm Street: The Dream Child (1989), Daylight (1996), Dantes Peak (1997) and previously ventured into the topic of alien visitors as creator of the tv mini-series Taken (2002).
-The other interesting name on the credits is that of Jon Spaihts who, while The Darkest Hour is a debut script for him, subsequently co-wrote Prometheus (2012), Doctor Strange (2016) and Passengers (2016).
+The other interesting name on the credits is that of Jon Spaihts who, while The Darkest Hour is a debut script for him, subsequently co-wrote Prometheus (2012), Doctor Strange (2016), Passengers (2016) and The Mummy (2017).

 The Russian influence gives The Darkest Hour the potentially interesting twist of being an alien invasion film that takes places with Moscow as a location.
 This is a remarkable reversal of the situation in the 1950s where the aliens in many of the alien invader films were seen as a thinly veiled stand-in for the Communists.
 Now, after the fall of the Soviet Union, the very centre of the country (with the Kremlin as a backdrop even) has become a venue where Americans and Russians are standing shoulder to shoulder in a battle against the faceless invaders.
 Look a little closer and things go even further than that for The Darkest Hour is not just about Russian-American cooperation but one that has the spread of American cultural dominion as its central focus.
 It seems to be a film that is only about the cool of its twentysomething quartet of characters, all of whom are American even supposedly Rachael Taylor who for reasons inexplicable speaks with her native Australian accent.
 Any other ethnicity is left for lower down the casting chain the villain is Swedish, while the Russians are relegated to the supporting cast.
 Moscow is certainly used for its iconic tourist appeal but most of this seems (in the early introductory sections) to be simply about seeing familiar brand names like McDonalds and Burger King in Cyrillic script ie. this is a film not about examining the cultural differences and sights of another country but about playing solidly to familiar cultural signifiers in its audience.